-(3) a statement of the relief sought be the petitioner, stating precisely the action petitioner wishes the agency to take with respect to the agency's proposed action.
+- (1) ... an explanation of how the petitioner's substantial interests will be affected by the agency determination; - (2) a statement of the specific rules or statutes the petitioner contends require a reversal or modification of the agency's proposed action; - (3) a statement of the relief sought be the petitioner, stating precisely the action petitioner wishes the agency to take with respect to the agency's proposed action.

 The threshold question for any request to participate in a formal administrative proceeding is whether the petitioner has a substantial interest that will be affected by the proceeding and thus has standing to participate.
-If that threshold is not met, then the petitioner has failed to state a cause of action on which we can grant relief.
+If that threshold is not met, then the petitioner has failed to state a cause of action on which the Commission can grant relief.

-We find that Mr. Duggar has not alleged facts sufficient to show that he has a substantial interest in the outcome of this stock transfer proceeding.
-Certainly Mr. Duggar and all customers of Wedgefield Utilities have an interest in the quality of Wedgefield's water, but that interest is not one that will be substantially affected by the outcome of this proceeding either way, whether we approve or disapprove the transfer of Utilities Inc.'s stock from one holding company to another.
+Staff agrees that Mr. Duggar has not alleged facts necessary to show that he has a substantial interest in the outcome of this stock transfer proceeding.
+Certainly Mr. Duggar and all customers of Wedgefield Utilities have an interest in the quality of Wedgefield's water, but that interest is not one that will be substantially affected by the outcome of this proceeding either way, whether the Commission approves or disapproves the transfer of Utilities Inc.'s stock from one holding company to another.
 Wedgefield will remain the regulated operating utility with primary responsibility to resolve any water quality issues in its system.
 For that reason, the objection has not alleged an injury of sufficient immediacy that can be resolved by a hearing in this case, and therefore has not met the first prong of the Agrico test.

 The case of Ameristeel v.
-Clark, 691 So.
+Clark, 691, So.
 2d 473 (Fla.
 1997), makes this point well.
 In that case, Ameristeel, an industrial customer of Florida Power & Light Company (FPL) in Duval County petitioned to intervene in a proceeding before the Commission to approve a territorial agreement between FPL and the Jacksonville Electric Authority (JEA).
 Ameristeel wished to have its plant served by JEA, which at the time had lower rates than FPL.
 The Commission denied Ameristeel's petition to intervene for lack of standing.
 Among other reasons, the Commission found that Ameristeel's plant was located in a part of FPL's territory that would not be affected by the proposed territorial agreement.
 Under the Agrico standard Ameristeel could not demonstrate an injury in fact of sufficient immediacy to warrant participation in the territorial agreement proceeding, because whether or not the agreement was approved, Ameristeel's plant would remain in FPL's service territory.
-The Florida Supreme Court upheld that analysis, saying, at page 478:
+The Florida Supreme Court upheld the Commission's analysis, saying, at page 478: